Last Updated on

 Unfortunately, there were strong currents and wind and the ocean was full of jellyfish, meaning my friend was being washed out to sea with no way to paddle back in without being stung by the jellyfish.
 By the time that particular shoot wrapped up, I was laughing so hard that I had a headache.

 What do you hope viewers get from your work?

 You’re always hopping around the world to beautiful destinations.
-Scrolling through your Instagram gallery is like travelling the world in real time.
+Scrolling through your Instagram gallery is like traveling the world in real-time.
 Where next?